Transforming Together! A Connected, Equitable and Sustainable Age Friendly World for all generations

 Parallel sessions:

-• Shaping the Global Age-Friendly Research Network.
+• Shaping the Global Age-Friendly Research Network (Concept note).

 • Financing the Age-friendly Ecosystem for Now and for the Future - Meeting with AFCC Funders and Donors (private funders).